junxit/us-congress-bills-114/metadata.md

 - 2016-02-09 — Resolution provides for consideration of H.R.
 3442 and H.R.
 3293.
 - 2016-02-09 — The House Committee on Rules reported an original measure, H. Rept.
 114-420, by Mr. Sessions.
 - 2016-02-09 — The House Committee on Rules reported an original measure, H. Rept.
 114-420, by Mr. Sessions.
+- 2016-02-10 — Considered as privileged matter. (consideration: CR H668-676)
+- 2016-02-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+609.
+- 2016-02-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-10 — On agreeing to the resolution Agreed to by recorded vote: 236 - 178 (Roll no. 66). (text: CR H668)
+- 2016-02-10 — On ordering the previous question Agreed to by the Yeas and Nays: 237 - 180 (Roll no. 65). (consideration: CR H675)
+- 2016-02-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 236 - 178 (Roll no. 66).(text: CR H668)